Fiber Laser Engraver

 Click the "Frame" button again, and double check that your design fits.
 Close the hatch.
 Press "Start".
 The laser will burn your design, when it's done, it will switch from "Busy" back to "Ready", and show the frame again.
 Then you can open the hatch and take out your product.

 You can design simple graphics in LightBurn, but the program is not the best for the job, it is primarily designed for controlling lasers.
-Normally you'll either download the graphics you want from somewhere, or create them in another program.
+Often you'll either download the graphics you want from somewhere, or create them in another program.
 Then you use File->Import to load them in LightBurn and describe how you want them engraved.
+(If you create in another program, pick different colours for your object so it's easy to specify engraving order/style in LightBurn).

-The main three categories of image, Line Drawing, Black and White and Greyscale:
+The main three categories of image are Line Drawing, Black and White and Greyscale:

 These are traced as lines by the laser - "Line" mode in the test project above.
 Normally they'll be saved as vector graphics, typically in the .svg format.
 A good open source program to edit these is Inkscape which is also installed on the fiber laser laptop, so you can do last minute edits.
 If you want different parts of the drawing in different styles, it's a good idea to make them different colours when editing, or you might have to select them individually after importing them to LightBurn.